 While it would sound like it is caused by worms because of its name, worms have nothing to do with ringworm.
 Fungal infection is what causes this skin condition also known as dermatophytosis or tinea and only the right ringworm treatment can help in getting rid of it.
 Ringworm is contagious, affecting humans and your favorite household pets like dogs and cats and other animals.
 An infected pet can pass it on to humans and vice versa.
 One may also get it by being in contact with contaminated things.
-If you suspect someone or a pet to have ringworm, a doctor visit is necessary.
+If you suspect someone or a pet to have ringworm (it often looks like this or this), a doctor visit is necessary to determine if it is in fact ringworm or something else.
 The disease may not immediately become visible when one has it but when a person or an animal has been exposed to it, the risk is there because ringworm spores don’t easily die and can continue to be a threat for a long period.

 While ringworm treatment is available, it is best to avoid contracting it by doing the following: